W34K3D/W34K3D/Python Documentation.md

 ## Logical Operations

 **Logical operations** are needed for machines to evaluate complex scenarios.
-Logical operations use Boolean values inputs to produce a single Boolean output.
+&nbsp; Logical operations use Boolean values inputs to produce a single Boolean
+output.

-The **"and" operation** result in a True value only when all the inputs are True at the same time.
+The **"and" operation** result in a True value only when all the inputs are
+True at the same time :
-True and True = True
+* True and True = True
-Every other combination = False
+* Every other combination = False

-The **"or" operation** result in a True value if at least one of the inputs is True.
+The **"or" operation** result in a True value if at least one of the inputs is True :
-False or False  = False
+* False or False  = False
-Every other combination = True
+* Every other combination = True

 Both **"and"** and **"or"** operators are lowercase.